 - Reality Warper: The game can not only summon creatures from inside but also alter those outside, as Peter finds out.
 It can also summon weather and turn the floor you stand on into quicksand.

 - Really 700 Years Old: The game appears intact and is played through 1869, 1969 and 1995.
 Who knows how old it is.

 - Reset Button: After finishing a game, everything that came out during it, and its consequences are rolled back.
 If the game lasted for decades, you even get that time back.

-- Would Hurt a Child: Which is probably why it doesn't have a recommended age label.
+- Would Hurt a Child: Only children can hear its drums.
+Which is probably why it doesn't have a recommended age label.